 Two muscles in the back of the leg pull upward on the Achilles tendon, as shown below.
 (These muscles are called the medial and lateral heads of the gastrocnemius muscle.)
 Find the magnitude and direction of the total force on the Achilles tendon.
 What type of movement could be caused by this force?

 After a mishap, a 76.0-kg circus performer clings to a trapeze, which is being pulled to the side by another circus artist, as shown here.
 Calculate the tension in the two ropes if the person is momentarily motionless.
 Include a free-body diagram in your solution.

-A 35.0-kg dolphin decelerates from 12.0 to 7.50 m/s in 2.30 s to join another dolphin in play.
+A 35.0-kg dolphin accelerates opposite to the motion from 12.0 to 7.50 m/s in 2.30 s to join another dolphin in play.
 What average force was exerted to slow the first dolphin if it was moving horizontally?
 (The gravitational force is balanced by the buoyant force of the water.)

-When starting a foot race, a 70.0-kg sprinter exerts an average force of 650 N backward on the ground for 0.800 s. (a) What is his final speed? (b) How far does he travel?
+When starting a foot race, a 70.0-kg sprinter exerts an average force of 650 N backward on the ground for 0.800 s. (a) What is their final speed? (b) How far do they travel?